 The first major difference that comes with both of these cables is the transmission speed.
-As you could imagine, the transmission speed is very important to your team’s work.
+As you can imagine, the transmission speed is critical to your team’s work.
 And both of these are fairly fast, especially when compared to the micro USB connectors that feel like a generation ago.

 However, when compared to each other, USB type-C is the clear winner.
 The USB Type-C connector comes in two different speeds: the 2.0 speed and the 3.1 speed.
 Nearly every device has moved onto the 3.1 cables, which can produce an output of 100w along with a speed of 10Gbps.
-On the other hand, Apple did not release any transmitting information about the lightning charger, but with tests, they were close to 2.0 USB Type-C connectors.
+On the other hand, Apple did not release any transmitting information about the lightning charger, but they were close to 2.0 USB Type-C connectors with tests.
 In other words, it can only transfer data at a speed of 480Mbps, which is a lot slower than the USB Type-C Charger.

 2.USB Type-C cable-Reversible in design

 Something that both the USB type-C connectors and lightning connectors excel at is their reversibility.
-There is no wrong way to insert both of these connectors in the devices, thanks to the design.
-Whereas USB type-As and Micro USBs would require users to add the connector in a specific way, the Type-C and lightning do not have such requirements.
+Thanks to the design, there is no wrong way to insert these connectors into the devices.
+Whereas USB type-As and Micro USBs would require users to add the connector specifically, Type-C and lightning do not have such requirements.

 3D USB micro cable vector illustration

 3.Single charger anywhere you go